This Plugin is a BETA Plugin and, as such, is currently under active development. Pay attention using it.

-The Single View Trigger Generator (SVTG) is another component of the Fast Data architecture that can be employed in the Event-Driven architectures.
-Its introduction allows splitting the data import phase (ingesting data from topics) from strategies execution, which in the Standard architecture are both handled by the Real-Time Updater.
+The Single View Trigger Generator is a new component of the Fast Data architecture.
+Its introduction allows splitting the import phase from strategies execution, which are currently handled both by the Real-Time Updater.

 Here below a diagram showing how the Single View Trigger Generator service integrates with Fast Data flow is provided: